 Preserving and restoring the oceans is a vital and urgent task.
-Between 2018 and 2022, the Bank provided around €881 million to help manage wastewater, stormwater and solid waste in order to reduce the pollution flowing into the ocean.
-It also invested €272 million in sustainable seafood production in the European Union, including fisheries, aquaculture and the processing and preservation of seafood.
+Between 2019 and 2023, the Bank provided around €1 billion to help manage wastewater, stormwater and solid waste, to reduce pollution flowing into the ocean.
+It also invested €229 million in sustainable seafood production in the European Union, including fisheries, aquaculture and the processing and preservation of seafood.